 - Link to Inyo National Forest Wilderness Page

 - Link to Sequoia and Kings Canyon National Parks Wilderness Page

 WILDERNESS PERMIT APPLICATION PAGE

 Wilderness permits are required only for overnight stay in the Golden Trout Wilderness on the Sequoia National Forest.
 Permits help the Forest Service to manage wilderness by tracking visitor use patterns.
 In some areas visitor quotas and trailhead quotas are in effect to protect the wildernesses from visitor impact and overuse.
 Wilderness permits are issued to anyone who will follow certain rules intended to protect both the visitor and the wilderness resource.

 The Golden Trout Wilderness is the only wilderness in the Sequoia National Forest that requires a permit for overnight stays.
 Permits are not required for day use in any wilderness within Sequoia National Forest.

 How much do Wilderness permits cost?

-Wilderness permits are free on the Sequoia National Forest.
+Wilderness permits are free when departing from trailheads in Sequoia National Forest.

-In areas where campfires are allowed, you will need a valid Campfire Permit during the fire season.
-During Fire Season, fire and stove use may be restricted.
+In areas where campfires are allowed, you will need a valid Campfire Permit during the fire season when fire and stove use may be restricted.
 It is your responsibility to check on the current regulations at any Forest Service office or National Park office.